 PHASE 2: Skerries & Loughshinny: “Sea Songs – an Oratorio”

-Intended as the first part of the ‘trilogy’ this was deferred from 2019 to 2020 due to changes in the structures and working programme of the Skerries Sea Sharp choir who are to be a key partner.
+Initially intended as the first part of the ‘trilogy’ this was deferred from 2019 to 2020 due to changes in the structures and working programme of the Skerries Sea Sharps choir who are to be a key partner.
 I will work with children from St. Brendan’s National School in Loughshinny and St Patrick’s NS in Skerries to collect stories of the maritime life of East Fingal – the fishing, the sailing, the beaches, the geology and ecology.
 This material will feed into a cycle of songs to be composed for a one-off choral concert with spoken word, photography and song – capturing the wonder and power of the sea and the lives of those who live near it.
 The deferred project was due to commence in 2020, but due to COVID 19 has been moved again and will now take place after, rather than before, “The Green Belt”

 PHASE 3: Balbriggan: “Living Together”